Fstrings

 Python's f-string allows code expressions inside a string, making it easier to display things such as variables in a more understandable way.

-Syntax f-string f"{}":
+Syntax f-string f"{}"

-An f-string is a regular string, but with an f before the first quotation mark.
+before the first quotation mark.
 Any usual contents within a string can appear besides brackets, as that is used to signal when a internal code block is active.
 Once inside the code block, almost any Python/ASnake expression is allowed so long as it does not start it's own code block; such as non-ternary conditionals, or function defines.

 f-strings have all sorts of crazy tricks and features which you can read about elsewhere to format the string the way you wish, in a concise manner.